quasarsincrisis/quasarsincrisis.github.io/accommodation.md

 - [Student Castle](https://www.studentcastle.co.uk/locations/edinburgh-student-accommodation/), Causewayside.
 We have 35 rooms set aside for the meeting, for four nights, 5th - 9th August, that's 4 nights.
 20 of
 these rooms have an option for the fifth night, e.g. the Sunday 4th August.
 Note, the Student Castle rooms are self-catering.
-You can book these rooms through our registration process, but if these run out, there may be more available by
+You can book these rooms through our registration process, which we **strongly** recommend.
+If you don't do it when you register, you may be able to do it by
 [contacting Student Castle](https://www.studentcastle.co.uk/locations/edinburgh-student-accommodation/contact/)
-directly.
+directly - but don't leave it too late, and make sure they know you are part of block booking.

 - If you would like to sort accomodation options yourself, there are several options